 The graduate degrees offered by the School of Education qualify students for teaching certificates, principal's certificates and counseling certificates issued by the Office of the Superintendent of Public Instruction.
-There is no undergraduate teacher preparation program at Seattle University.
-However, the master in teaching program offers teacher preparation in conjunction with a graduate degree.
-For information about the graduate degrees, consult the Graduate Bulletin of Information.
+The master in teaching program offers teacher preparation in conjunction with a graduate degree.